malon2/ethkipu-modulo4-tp/README.md

-# Module 4 Practical Work: SimpleSwap DApp
+# Module 4: SimpleSwap DApp

 ## Description

 This project implements a SimpleSwap in Solidity, with a minimal and functional front-end, and automated tests using Hardhat.
 It allows you to connect a wallet, check the price, swap ERC20 tokens (A ↔ B), and is deployed on GitHub Pages.

 ---

-## Requirements Met

 ### Contract Interaction
 - The front-end allows you to connect MetaMask, check the price, and swap between Token A and Token B.